RedWilly/Doge-Address-Generator-Private-Key/README.md

 # Dogecoin Address Generator

 This script generates random Dogecoin addresses and private keys, and checks the balance of each address using the Dogechain API.
-Any addresses with a non-zero balance are saved to a file called `rock.txt`.
+Any addresses with a non-zero balance are saved to a file called `rock.txt`(index.js).

 ## Prerequisites